 The paragraph was deleted as a resolution to editorial comments 20321 and 20322 which mentions that the paragraphs are a repetition of similar paragraphs in 26.5.1.3.
 However, the comment is incorrect as 26.5.1.3 specifies the actions for DL (transmission from AP) while this subclause covers UL case (RU allocation by AP).

+[AP]An HE AP shall not allocate an RU for a 40 MHz HE TB PPDU to a 20 MHz operating non-AP HE STA [21189]in the 2.4 GHz band unless the AP has received from the 20 MHz operating non-AP HE STA an HE Capabilities element with the 20 MHz In 40 MHz HE PPDU In 2.4 GHz Band subfield in the HE PHY Capabilities Information field in its HE Capabilities element equal to 1.

-[AP][21189]TGax Editor: Please make changes to the 6th paragraph in this subclause as shown below:
+TGax Editor: Please make changes to the 6th paragraph in this subclause as shown below:

 An AP that transmits a PPDU may solicit an HE TB PPDU from one or more non-AP STAs through one of the following mechanisms: